 - UK Mail

-How do I get a graduate job in transport and logistics?
+Getting a graduate job in transport and logistics

-Some of the larger organisations offer transport graduate schemes in disciplines including: general management, engineering, operations, transport planning and logistics, IT, finance and HR.
+Larger organisations offer transport graduate schemes in disciplines such as general management, engineering, operations, transport planning and logistics, IT, finance and HR.

 Large postal and courier delivery companies such as DHL, DPD and Royal Mail Group run formal graduate programmes.

-There are also plenty of openings for graduates with an understanding of logistics and supply chain management plus the strong communication and relationship-building skills needed to work with suppliers and customers.
-Gist, Boots, Lidl and EDF Energy are among the employers offering these graduate opportunities.
+There are also schemes for graduates with an understanding of logistics and supply chain management.
+Gist, Boots, Lidl and EDF Energy are among the employers offering graduate opportunities.

-For those seeking careers in air travel, many leading private employers run airline graduate schemes - for example, British Airways runs two and three-year schemes in fields such as engineering, logistics (IAG Cargo) and operational research, while easyJet has a two-year rotational programme in business areas including IT, finance, commercial, legal, strategy and network, and HR.
-It also runs operations, technology and leadership programmes for graduates.
+For those seeking careers in air travel, many leading private employers run airline graduate schemes - for example, British Airways runs schemes in logistics, data and finance, as well as a future leaders programme while easyJet runs Talented Career Programme in business operations, technology and leadership.